syncfusion-content/xamarin-docs/Xamarin/Button/Customization.md

 ## Image

-The [`Image`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_Image) property is used to customize the image of SfButton.
+The [`Image`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_Image) property is used to customize the height, width, image source and aspect for the image of SfButton.

 {% tabs %}
 {% highlight xaml %}